Greenstone tutorial exercise

 Validating the Greenstone OAI server

 In this section, you'll be testing that you've set up your Greenstone OAI server correctly so that it's accessible over OAI.
 For this part of the exercise, you need to be on a networked computer and your host computer needs to be visible to the outside world.
 (That is, when you provide the full name of your computer, someone else in the world should be able to find that computer by typing its URL into their browser's address field.)
+You can consult the Greenstone Wiki page Windows 10 instructions to make your GS3 tomcat web server public, which contains some instructions to configure the Windows 10 firewall and set up port mapping.

 We'll be using an external OAI client to access our up-and-running Greenstone OAI server.
 It's not just any OAI client either, but an OAI Server validator.